 Take a ride on the Flying Dutchman Funicular to see the old lighthouse and experience breathtaking views of the southernmost tip of Africa.
 The funicular railway, located at Cape Point, takes its name from the local legend of the Flying Dutchman ghost ship.

 A visit to Cape Point is not complete without a heavenly meal at the Two Oceans restaurant, which is as famous for its seafood cuisine as it is for a splendid wooden deck that provides one of the most awe-inspiring ocean views in South Africa.

 Cape Point is situated within Table Mountain National Park.
 This area forms part of the Cape Floral Region, a World Heritage Site.
 The magnificent Table Mountain chain and the coastlines of the Cape Peninsula from a wild and rugged land that’s accentuated with lush valleys, sleepy bays and sandy beaches.

-The French corner of the Cape, Franschoek lies in one of the most beautiful wine valleys in the world.
-This is a magical area to explore on foot while hiking the seemingly endless routes that winds past lakes, waterfalls and wildlife.
+The French corner of the Cape, Franschhoek lies in one of the most beautiful wine valleys in the world.
+This is a magical area to explore on foot while hiking the seemingly endless routes that wind past lakes, waterfalls and wildlife.
 It’s worth finding a comfy spot and taking time to soak up the incredible views.